khulnasoft/integrations-core/hdfs_datanode/README.md

 **Available for Agent >6.0**

-1. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in the `datadog.yaml` file with:
+1. Collecting logs is disabled by default in the Khulnasoft Agent.
+Enable it in the `khulnasoft.yaml` file with:

     ```yaml
       logs_enabled: true